acmarrs/ColorBanding/README.md

 A simple D3D12 sample application that demonstrates how to use white and blue noise to mitigate color banding when rendering in SDR.
 To learn more, see the blog post at: http://www.visualextract.com/posts/color-banding/

-After building and running the code, first thing I recommend you do is load up the Nsight Graphics project file (IntroToDXR.nsight-gfxproj), and capture a frame of the application running.
+After building and running the code, first thing I recommend you do is load up the Nsight Graphics project file (ColorBanding.nsight-gfxproj), and capture a frame of the application running.
 This will provide a clear view of exactly what is happening as the application is running.
 [You can download Nsight Graphics here](https://developer.nvidia.com/nsight-graphics).

 ## Requirements